 I select the population of adults who lived in the 17 out of 33 municipalities that have criminal records online.
-These districts represent 67% of the population, and 69% of homicide and 83% of property crimes.30 I then web-scrape criminal records (from http://procesos.ramajudicial.gov.co/consultaprocesos/) by selecting the district and then searching individually for records with the ID numbers.
+These districts represent 67% of the population, and 69% of homicide and 83% of property crimes.
+I then web-scrape criminal records (from http://procesos.ramajudicial.gov.co/consultaprocesos/) by selecting the district and then searching individually for records with the ID numbers.
 From a 5% sample in which I look for criminal records in all 17 districts I estimate that I will miss 8.6% of the sample due to crimes committed in districts different from the one in the SISBEN.

 I find 328,937 criminal records that belong to 256,366 individuals.
-I start by dropping observations that have missing values in year of sentence, crime or court-room identifier (81,049 observations deleted).
+I start by dropping observations that have missing values in year of sentence, crime or courtroom identifier (81,049 observations deleted).
 Next, I drop all records before 2005 (59,872 observations deleted), and all cases in which there is only one judge per district (4,635 observations deleted).
 I keep only the courtrooms for which there is data on convictions (14,786 observations deleted).
-Finally, I drop all observations deleted).
+Finally, I drop all observations where there are less than 15 cases in a year/judge cell (56,268 observations deleted).
 After this, I end up with 112,696 criminal records which correspond to 93,676 individuals.
 Table B.1 shows differences between the characteristics of individuals in the final data-set and those who were dropped.
 For the set of observations that have sentence data, I find that there is no evidence of differential incarceration rates across samples.